v-cakoll/docs.it-it/docs/core/tutorials/vb-with-visual-studio.md

 ## <a name="prerequisites"></a>Prerequisites

-[Visual Studio 2017](https://aka.ms/vsdownload?utm_source=mscom&utm_campaign=msdocs) con il carico di lavoro "Sviluppo multipiattaforma .NET Core" installato. È possibile sviluppare l'app con .NET Core 2,1 o versioni successive.
+[Visual Studio 2017](https://aka.ms/vsdownload?utm_source=mscom&utm_campaign=msdocs) con il carico di lavoro "Sviluppo multipiattaforma .NET Core" installato.
+You can develop your app with .NET Core 2.1 or later versions.

-Per altre informazioni, vedere [Prerequisiti per .NET Core in Windows](../windows-prerequisites.md).
+For more information, see [.NET Core dependencies and requirements](../install/dependencies.md?tabs=netcore30&pivots=os-windows).

 ## <a name="a-simple-hello-world-application"></a>Semplice applicazione Hello World